Ajna Protocol (AJNA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ajna Protocol Historical Price

-According to the latest data gathered on Ajna Protocol live price page, the current price of Ajna Protocol is 0.00801678USD.
-The circulating supply of Ajna Protocol(AJNA) is 210.32M AJNA , giving it a market capitalization of $1.69M.
+According to the latest data gathered on Ajna Protocol live price page, the current price of Ajna Protocol is 0.00538411USD.
+The circulating supply of Ajna Protocol(AJNA) is 210.32M AJNA , giving it a market capitalization of $1.13M.

 The Ajna Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AJNA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.